This page is under construction.

 - The Testing Center operates by appointment only.

 - Appointment hours are Monday-Friday 8:30 AM to 4:30 PM.
 Appointment hours are extended on Wednesday to 7:00 PM.
+Please note that no correspondence via phone or email will occur outside of business hours.

 - Appointments must be made at least one week (7 consecutive days) in advance.